elixir-gettext/gettext/README.md

              3

     # Domain-based translation
-    dgettext "errors", "Here is the string to translate"
+    dgettext "errors", "Here is an error message to translate"

 Translations in gettext are stored in Portable Object files (`.po`).
-The default domain should be placed at `priv/gettext/en/LC_MESSAGES/domain.po` with the following format:

-    #: lib/foo/translation.ex:15
+Files must be placed at `priv/gettext/en/LC_MESSAGES/domain.po`, where `en` is the locale and `domain` is the domain (the default domain is called `default`).

+For example, the translation to `pt_BR` of the first two `*gettext` calls in the snippet above must be placed in the `priv/gettext/pt_BR/LC_MESSAGES/default.po` file with contents:

+    msgid "Here is one string to translate" msgstr "Aqui está um texto para traduzir"

-    msgid "Here is the string to translate" msgstr "Aqui está o texto para traduzir"
+    msgid "Here is the string to translate" msgid_plural "Here are the strings to translate" msgstr[0] "Aqui está o texto para traduzir" msgstr[1] "Aqui estão os textos para traduzir"

-`.po` are text based and can be editted directly by translators.
+`.po` are text based and can be edited directly by translators.
 Some may even use existing tools for managing them, such as [Poedit](http://poedit.net/).

-### Auto-synchronization

-Because translations are based on strings, your source code does not lose readability as you still see literal strings, like `gettext "here is an example"`, instead of paths like `translate "some.path.convention"`.
-Furthermore, by adding `gettext "here is an example"`, your code continues to work as before, as `gettext` will return the given string if no translation is found.
+Finally, because translations are based on strings, your source code does not lose readability as you still see literal strings, like `gettext "here is an example"`, instead of paths like `translate "some.path.convention"`.

-Finally, due to the properties above, `gettext` is also able to synchronize `.po` files with your source code.
-For example, if you add the following to an Elixir file:
+Read the documentation for the `Gettext` module for more information on locales, interpolation, pluralzation and other features.

+## Workflow

+`gettext` is able to automatically extract transformations from your source code, alleaviting developers and translators from the repetitive and error-prone work of maintaining translation files.

+When extracted from source, translations are placed into `.pot` files, which are template files.
+Those templates files can then be merged into translation files for each specific locale your application is being currently translated to.

+In other words, the typical workflow looks like this:

+  1. Add `gettext` calls to your source code.
+No need to touch translation files at this point as gettext will return the given string if no translation
+     available:

         gettext "Welcome back!"

+  2. Once source changes are complete, run `mix gettext.extract` to automatically sync all existing entries to `.pot` (template files) in `priv/gettext`:

+        mix gettext.extract

-Running `mix gettext.extract` will automatically sync all existing entries to `.pot` (template files). `.pot` files can then be merged into the `.po` files with `mix gettext.merge`.
+  3. `.pot` files can then be merged into the `.po` files with `mix gettext.merge`:

+        # Merge .pot into all locales
+        mix gettext.merge priv/gettext

+        # Merge .pot into one specific locale
+        mix gettext.merge priv/gettext --locale en

+It is also possible to execute both extract and merge operation in one step with `mix gettext.extract --merge`.

 ## License